subsquid-labs/pipes-sdk-docs/BASICS.md

-# Pipes SDK examples

-Pipes SDK is a highly customizable blockchain indexing library made by [Subsquid](https://www.sqd.ai).
+This guide documents the basic examples located at [src/basics](src/basics).
+The examples form a sequence designed to teach the core concepts on which Pipes SDK is built.

 **Requirements:** NodeJS >=22.15 OR Bun >=1.2, for Clickhouse examples also Docker